 Glastonbury is a spiritual supermarket full of relics and souvenirs.
 Exit through the gift shop – go home with a memento.
 But perhaps you might go home irrevocably changed, with a new perspective, some tools and tricks that give you more control of your life, a step on the path to Wholeness.
 Or perhaps, like those of us who find Glastonbury’s pull irresistible, you might never go home at all….

 Coming to Glastonbury?
-Do visit the Pilgrim’s Reception Centre in the Glastonbury Experience Courtyard at the bottom(ish) of the High Street, it was set up so that “All those on the journey through the Glastonbury environs can find a warm welcome, regardless of beliefs and ideals, in a spiritually supportive, yet practical way.”
+Do visit the Pilgrim’s Reception Centre now located in the Glastonbury Information Centre in St Dunstan’s House, by the Abbey Car Park in Magdalene Street.
+It was set up so that “All those on the journey through the Glastonbury environs can find a warm welcome, regardless of beliefs and ideals, in a spiritually supportive, yet practical way.”